eyc94/brain/data-structures/linear/singly-linked-list.md

 ## :round_pushpin: Summary
 - Traversal of items in the forward direction only.
+- This is basically the basic linked list.
+  - See [Linked List](linked-list.md) section for more information.

 ## :round_pushpin: Representation
+- Basic representation
 ```java
 // Linked List Class
 class LinkedList {